InspiryThemes/realhomes-docs/docs/add-agents-page.md

 ## Step 3: Configure RealHomes Misc Settings

 1. Scroll down to the **RealHomes Misc Settings** panel.
-2. Choose the appropriate settings based on your website design:
+2. Choose the appropriate settings based on your website design.

 **Classic**: